OpenVoiceOS/ovos-gui/README.md

     // "file_server_port": 8000,

     // Optional support for collecting GUI files for container support
-    // This example describes a configuration where the host system has mounted
+    // This example describes a configuration where the HOST system has collected
-    // `/tmp/gui_files` to the container path `/mount/gui_files`
+    // GUI resources at `/tmp/gui_files`.
+The container path for these files will be
-    // "gui_file_host_path": "/tmp/gui_files"
+    // {XDG_CACHE_HOME}/ovos_gui_file_server
-    // "server_path": "/mount/gui_files"
+    // "ui_file_path": "/tmp/gui_files"

     // Optionally specify a default qt version for connected clients that don't report it "default_qt_version": 5